tipishev/tmux_workshop/README.md

 # Misceallaneous

 * Fascination with tooling, big enough to be useful, small enough to be doable, i.e. no Vim.
-My previous talks.
+See my previous talks.
-* The sea of craziness metaphor
+* The sea of craziness metaphor: safe and bland vs. very customized but unsupported
-* Resisted learning systemd, one of my production services was a tmux-session.
+* For a long time Resisted learning systemd, one of my production services was a tmux-session.
+* "What if I told you that one terminal window is all you need?"

 # Theory